gene-git/Arch-SKM/README.md

   sign modules is to make a soft link:

   $ cd /etc/dkms
-  # ln -s kernel-sign.conf <package-name>
+  # ln -s kernel-sign.conf <module-name>.conf

   For example:

-  # ln -s kernel-sign.conf virtualbox
+  # ln -s kernel-sign.conf vboxdrv.conf

   The link creation can easily be added to an arch package to simplify further if desired.